Getting goodies like vitamins, minerals, and fiber into your pet’s diet doesn’t need to be as hard as you might think it is.

-Oatmeal is packed with fibre, meaning that it can add wonderfully to keeping your dog regular.
+Oatmeal is packed with fiber, meaning that it can add wonderfully to keeping your dog regular.

 Beyond that, oatmeal is packed with vitamins and minerals that can help your dog to become more resistant to illness and infection.

-Don’t be surprised if getting some regular vitamins such as these into your dog’s diet helps them become all the more alert, perky and energised.
+Don’t be surprised if getting some regular vitamins such as these into your dog’s diet helps them become all the more alert, perky and energized.

 Your dog’s internal systems will be firing on all cylinders thanks to these nutrients.

-Oatmeal contains superb amounts of Vitamin B, which is especially good for not only keeping dogs energised throughout the day consistently, but also contributes to the health and shine of their skin and fur coat.
+Oatmeal contains superb amounts of Vitamin B, which is especially good for not only keeping dogs energized throughout the day consistently but also contributes to the health and shine of their skin and fur coat.
 Your dog will look as good as he or she feels.

 Oatmeal also adds some welcome omega acids that likewise help them maintain their good looks, to say nothing of how well it keeps them clear and free of nastiness inside.

-Remember though, these benefits are best felt if the oatmeal you are giving your dog is nice and plain, with no added extras for flavour or colour.
+Remember though, these benefits are best felt if the oatmeal you are giving your dog is nice and plain, with no added extras for flavor or color.